ahmadalfy/blog/_posts/2024-10-12-linking-directly-to-web-page-content.md

 ```

-The text fragment we are using is "using particular" followed by a comma then "don't control".
+The text fragment we are using is “using particular” followed by a comma then “don’t control”.
 If you follow [this link](https://developer.mozilla.org/en-US/docs/Web/URI/Fragment/Text_fragments#:~:text=using%20particular,don't%20control), it should look like the following:

 {:.image-container}
 ![Screenshot from Google Chrome showing highlighted text fragment with start text and end text]({{ site.url }}/images/2024/02/screenshot-02.png)

-We can also highlight multiple text by using ampersands.
+We can also highlight multiple texts by using ampersands.
 Consider the following:

 ```url